 groq-migration-deep-dive

-Migrate from OpenAI/Anthropic/other LLM providers to Groq, or migrate between Groq model generations with zero-downtime traffic shifting.
+Use when you are moving a codebase off OpenAI, Anthropic, or another LLM provider onto Groq (or between Groq model generations) and want a zero-downtime, feature-flagged cutover with a benchmark and rollback plan.
 Trigger with phrases like "migrate to groq", "switch to groq", "groq migration", "openai to groq", "groq replatform".

 Allowed Tools